nagygr/mango/go.md

 done using the so called layout strings.
 These are strings where a certain date and time instance needs to be written in the required format (pattern-based formatting).
-The tricky thing is that a predefined date has to be used for each field and the error messages when a value is not right can be hard to decode.
+The tricky thing is that a predefined date has to be used for each field and the error messages returned when a value is not right can be hard to decode.

 The predefined date in a certain format is: